f5devcentral/f5-big-iq/README.md

 The AS3 templates in this repository are available in 2 formats:

 * A Postman Collection & Environment.
-Instructions for downloading and importing these templates to your BIG-IQ user interface are provided below.
 * A JSON file.
 Instructions for using this JSON file and API calls to use AS3 templates are provided in our CloudDocs content: [BIG-IQ API documentation](https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_template.html).

+Instructions for downloading and importing these templates to your BIG-IQ user interface are provided below.

 Importing AS3 templates to your BIG-IQ using CLI
 ------------------------------------------------

-1. SSH into your BIG-IQ as admin user.
+1. Open a SSH session to your BIG-IQ as admin user.

-2. Execute (copy/paste)
+2. Execute below commands (copy/paste).

 ```
 bash